wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_removeprunedfunds.md

 ---
-title: btg:removeprunedfunds \[POST\] {disallowed}
+title: btg:removeprunedfunds  {disallowed} - Bitcoin Gold
-description: Deletes the specified transaction from the wallet.
-Meant for use withpruned wallets and as a companion to importprunedfunds.
-This will affectwallet balances.
+description: Example code for the btg:removeprunedfunds  {disallowed} json-rpc method. Сomplete guide on how to use btg:removeprunedfunds  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters